 McDonald Mountain Ranch Attractions:

 We call Lakota Lake “our” lake as it is one of those hidden gems of a place that few if any individuals seem to visit each year.
 Off the back end of the property we have easy access to endless acres of pristine forest service property.
 With an easy and pleasant hike you can find yourself on the private or inaccessible side of Lakota Lake.
-Additionally, there is a “secret” waterfall that will instill in you pure serenity.

 Our Own “Boulder Mountains”

 These are hard to describe as they are not simply hills but to be fair, they are not mountains either.
 McDonald Mountain Ranch is tucked up against some classic boulder based mini mountains.
 These mini mountains are a blast to climb up and once at the top, you can see miles in all directions of incredible scenery.
 The last time we went up to the top, a full sized Eagle came within a stone toss of us and as we viewed the incredible wilderness around us we realized we literally had a birds eye view of paradise!

 Iron Creek Hiking Trail

 Through forest, meadow, hill and many times over the creek, this lushly green trail will provide ample opportunity to lose yourself in the woods!

 The buffalo herd is often just “down the road” in Custer State Park.
 Many of our visitors have reported to us being literally stuck in the middle of the herd while being stared down by the large Bulls.
 On top of buffalo, enjoy the wild mules, mountain goats, deer and of course birds of prey!